tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/printer.rst

 Connect a Printer
 =================

-When using your *IoT Box* in Odoo, you could need to use a printer.
+When using your *IoT Box* in CoquiAPPs, you could need to use a printer.
 Doing so is easy and convenient as it can be done in a few steps.
-Then, you can use it to print receipts, orders or even reports in different Odoo apps.
+Then, you can use it to print receipts, orders or even reports in different CoquiAPPs apps.

 Connection
 ==========